jvassev/install-jdk/README.md

     wget https://raw.github.com/jvassev/install-jdk/master/install-jdk

-Run the script as root:
+Run the script as root pointing it to the downloaded tar.gz archive

     $ sudo bash install-jdk ~/Downloads/jdk-7u4-linux-x64.tar.gz

-The script prompts you for what to do next:
+The script prompts you for what to do next

     prefix:/usr/lib/jvm
     prio:168